ruben-sunny/-react-native-task-assessment/README.md

 ## License

-This project is open source and available under the MIT Lice
+This project is open source and available under the MIT License.